-Washington University in St. Louis (WUSTL) cooperates with a select group of affiliated colleges and universities to offer the opportunity to earn a liberal arts degree (from their current school) and an undergraduate engineering degree (from WUSTL).
-Participants are undergraduate students who commonly follow either a 3-2 or a 4-2 schedule, entering WUSTL after their junior or senior year.
+Washington University in St. Louis cooperates with a select group of affiliated colleges and universities to offer students the opportunity to earn a liberal arts degree from their current school and an undergraduate engineering degree from WashU.

 The Dual Degree Program is an attractive alternative to traditional engineering curricula.
 Program graduates are "liberally educated engineers," with strong communication and problem-solving skills, a broad background in the humanities and social sciences, and a high-quality technical education.

 Advantages of the Dual Degree program

 Top five reasons to come to McKelvey Engineering at WashU for your second degree

 Dual Degree by the numbers